Az-Neter/AzNet-MASTER/ZEED/002 - Terms & Definitions.md

 (Hatching) Protocols = NFC-A tag consisting of SAQ (1 byte), ATQA (2 byte) and UUID (4 byte) in Hexadecimal, used to dictate how a .zeed functions at its core level while in every stage beside ZEED

+Memory NFC = The actual physical (or emulated) tag that holds a Protocol.

 Name = Set by .zeed on hatch.
 Permanent and unchangeable.
 Uses Protocol to create.
 Should be mostly unique even with different protocols.

 Name.zeed = The entity itself.
 User-editable hexadecimal file with some uneditable parts (corrupts if edited).
 Contains all info about a .zeed besides it's Level